Welcome to The Canal and Riverside Pub Guide

 - Pubs on waterway cruising rings

-- Facilities available at each pub including whether serving Real Ale
+- Facilities at each pub including whether serving Real Ale, food and if they welcome your dog !

 - Many pubs included that are not shown in other guides